helixbass/ad-hok/README.md

   handlerCreators: {
-    [handlerName: string]: (props: Object) => Function }, dependencies?: Array<string>
+    [handlerName: string]: (props: Object) => Function }, dependencies?: Array<string> | (oldProps: Object, newProps: Object) => boolean
 ): Function
 ```

 Takes an object map of handler creators.
 These are higher-order functions that accept a set of props and return a function handler.

-The optional second argument is an array of names of props that the handlers depend on.
-By providing this argument, the handlers' identities will stay stable across rerenders when the dependency props haven't changed (allowing for downstream `shouldComponentUpdate()`/`React.memo()` optimizations that rely on prop equality)
+The optional second argument is a [dependencies argument](#dependencies-arguments) that controls memoizing the handlers.
+Stabilizing the handlers' identities across rerenders allows for downstream `shouldComponentUpdate()`/`React.memo()` optimizations that rely on prop equality

 Doesn't wrap any hooks (other than `useMemo()` when passing the optional `dependencies` argument), just a convenience helper comparable to Recompose's [`withHandlers()`](https://github.com/acdlite/recompose/blob/master/docs/API.md#withhandlers)